WHAT IS A

 COCLT - HOW IT WORKS

 The COCLT acquires land and serves as its permanent owner and as steward for residences built on it.
-The land is held forever by the COCLT as a community asset and the homebuyer owns the structure and leases the land from the COCLT.
+The land is held forever by the COCLT as a community asset.
+The homebuyer owns the structure, and leases the land from the COCLT.

-The COCLT provides development gap financing and a purchase price write down (the difference between the original selling price and what the homebuyer can afford up to $50,000) for each COCLT home.
+The COCLT provides development gap financing and a purchase price write down (the difference between the original selling price and what the homebuyer qualifies for up to $50,000) for each COCLT home.
 The COCLT investment for each home is needed only one time and extends affordability to the first homebuyer and subsequent homebuyers who follow.

 Your understanding of the process and expectations are important for a successful homebuying experience.
 Review the COCLT 3-Step Resale Model for more details.
 Still have questions?
-Click here or review our FAQs.
+Click here or review our FAQs below.